faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 >> [Parable:2] A young man once long ago claimed he had found a large diamond in his field as he was ploughing.
 He put the stone on display to the public free of charge, and everyone took sides.
 A psychologist showed, by citing some famous case studies, that the young man was suffering from a well-known form of delusion.
 An historian showed that other men have also claimed to have found diamonds in fields and been deceived.
 A geologist proved that there were no diamonds in the area but only quartz. . . .
 When asked to inspect the stone itself, the geologist declined with a weary, tolerant smile and a kindly shake of the head. . . .
 A sociologist showed that only three out of 177 florists’ assistants in four major cities believed the stone was genuine.
 A clergyman wrote a book to show that it was not the young man but someone else who had found the stone.

 > [Parable:3] Finally an indigent jeweler . . . pointed out that since the stone was still available for examination the answer to the question of whether it was a diamond or not had absolutely nothing to do with who found it, or whether the finder was honest or sane, or who believed him, or whether he would know a diamond from a brick . . . , but was to be answered simply and solely by putting the stone to certain well-known tests for diamonds.
 Experts on diamonds were called in.
 Some of them declared it genuine.
 The others made nervous jokes about it and declared that they could not very well jeopardize their dignity and reputations by appearing to take the thing too seriously.
-To hide the bad impression thus made, someone came out with the theory that the stone was really a synthetic diamond, very skilfully made, but a fake just the same.
+To hide the bad impression thus made, someone came out with the theory that the stone was really a synthetic diamond, very skillfully made, but a fake just the same.
 The objection to this is that the production of a good synthetic diamond [in that day and age] would have been an even more remarkable feat than the finding of a real one.[33]

 > [Parable:4] To suggest that Joseph Smith, a farm boy with little formal education, produced a synthetic work of God in 1829 that has baffled the brightest of critics for almost two centuries would be a more remarkable feat than the simple fact that he obtained the gold plates from an angel of God and translated them by the gift and power of God.

-Let us extend the analogy even further, we know that the farmer in the story, Joseph Smith, was prone to "finding artifacts" in his field (discuss treasure digging, copyright, and 1826 trial and Nibley's statements on it; plus JST translation errors [it was known that he produced synthetic rubies]; plus book of Abraham [emeralds]).
+Perhaps the best response to this parable is to extend the analogy further:  Imagine that we know that the farmer in the story, Joseph Smith, was prone to "finding" artifacts in his field:

+* We know that he would [frequently claim to find treasure](https://www.mormonstories.org/truth-claims/joseph-smith/treasure/) but its existence was never verified (also see [here](https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=1504&context=byusq))
+* We know that he could synthesize rubies from other material (consider how he [generated the Book of Abraham text from Egyptian papyri](https://www.youtube.com/watch?v=tznpRR0Fos8))
+* We know he was capable of [synthesizing emeralds](http://jur.byu.edu/?p=21296)

-A number of scientists actually have carefully analyzed the diamond, and they find that it contains the exact same kinds of contaminants as diamonds from the next county over.
+And, a number of scientists actually have [carefully analyzed the diamond](http://signaturebookslibrary.org/new-approaches-to-the-book-of-mormon/), and they find that it contains [the exact same kinds of contaminants as diamonds from the next county over](https://faenrandir.github.io/a_careful_examination/bom-parallels-to-1800s-thought/).
 The farmer stood to gain much from convincing others his diamond was naturally produced in his field, since others would then buy the land from him in search of diamonds.

-Of course, those who had wasted their fortune buying the land from the farmer refused to acknowledge the careful research of those who had adequately demonstrated that the diamond was a fake.
-They tried to discredit them, and they warned all the others who had bought into the field to avoid reading their work [sapiens post about truth-sources would work well here]
+It comes as no suprise that those who had lost their fortune buying land from the farmer refused to acknowledge the careful research of those who had [adequately demonstrated that the diamond was a fake](https://faenrandir.github.io/a_careful_examination/bom-parallels-to-1800s-thought/).
+Those who had invested in the land tried to [discredit and belittle the researchers](https://www.youtube.com/watch?v=HkcS-v_DolQ), and they warned others to avoid their work because if it were true [it would only bring the investors feelings of darkness and gloom](https://www.youtube.com/watch?v=NSEsLtwKzvw) to think of all they had lost for misplacing trust in a synthetic diamond.

 ## Other Evidences That The Book Of Mormon Is Not Man-Made ("OtherEvidences")